telekom-security/misp-releases/README.md

 <!--- ALL LINES BELOW ARE READ BY AUTOMATED SCRIPTS, DO NOT CHANGE THE FORMAT --->
 ## Latest approved version
 Approved on means the version is evaluated and tested on internal T-Sec test instances.
-This is the date we start upgrade process - upgrade of T-Sec internal production instances and then customers instances.

 |version|approved on|
 |-------|-----------|